 Meet Our Canine Team

-Champ, Dexter, Speckles, and Jax are the stars of M&M’s canine team.
+Champ, Dexter, Jax and Bengie are the stars of M&M’s canine team.
 These bed bug sniffing dogs have been trained since adoption from a humane shelter and certified exclusively in the detection of live bed bugs and viable bed bug eggs.
 They work diligently with their handlers — all of whom were trained specifically in this trade as well — to sniff out bed bugs all over the greater NYC area and beyond.

 All four of M&M’s bed bug-detecting canines were rescued from shelters as puppies and brought in to the Florida training center where they each spent nine intensive months at work, fulfilling the requirements for certification that were laid out by The National Entomology Scent Detection Canine Association.
 This esteemed third party organization presents the industry-standard when it comes to live bed bugs and viable egg scent detection.
 Originally created by pest control professionals who came together to ensure that the highest standards for entomology scent detection would be laid out, enforced, and upheld.
-On the NESDCA website, you’ll find a list of certified teams where Dexter, Speckles, Jax and all of their handlers are included.
+On the NESDCA website, you’ll find a list of certified teams where Dexter, Jax and all of their handlers are included.

 How Do They Work?